jobcloud/messaging-lib/README.md

 $producer->produce($message);
 ```
 **NOTE:** To improve producer latency you can install the `pcntl` extension.
-The messaging-lib already as code in place, similarly described here:
+The messaging-lib already has code in place, similarly described here:
 https://github.com/arnaud-lb/php-rdkafka#performance--low-latency-settings

 ### Consumer